-The course includes traditional lectures, video materials, discussion, and assigned readings.
+The course includes lectures, video materials, class discussion, and assigned readings.
 Although lectures will overlap to some degree with the reading material, there will be lecture material that is not covered in the reading and reading material that is not covered in the lectures.
-You will be assessed on mastery of the content from all sources of material (lectures, videos, readings).

 Students are expected to attend and participate in class, complete and critically evaluate the assigned reading, and study in preparation for exams.
 On-time completion of all assignments is expected.

 This class is based on the philosophy that learning is an active process.
 This emphasizes the importance of understanding and experiencing ideas as they relate to our own lives, rather than just remembering a list of facts.
+The psychology of gender is a topic about which students often have varying (and strong) opinions.
 Your input is welcome and encouraged, as is active listening.
 We must be mindful of discussing and listening to ideas in a respectful, thoughtful, and reasoned manner.
+No single experience or viewpoint is more important or more valuable than the others.
+You may not agree with the views expressed by others, but we must all agree to respect each individual's right to share their experiences.
 You are encouraged to go beyond personal opinion and experience, and take available evidence into account.
 Thus you are encouraged to carefully consider the information that comes from lectures, films, and class discussions in constructing more informed opinions of the topics we cover.

 Students behaving in a disruptive manner may be asked to leave the class.
 Disruptive behaviors include (but are not limited to): talking or otherwise distracting other students while they are trying to listen, failing to turn off your cell phone, packing up your materials before the end of class, arriving late, and leaving early.
-During class, it is expected that students will pay attention, take notes, and participate by listening and discussing course material.